victorynature/wowthisisnottwitter/README.md

 User Stories:

-1. User can sign in using OAuth login flow
+Includes all required user stories from androidtwitterappclient repository user stories User can switch between Timeline and Mention views using tabs.
-2. User can view last 25 tweets from their home timeline
+User can view their home timeline tweets.
-    - User should be able to see the user, body and timestamp for tweet
-3. User can compose a new tweet
+User can view the recent mentions of their username.
+User can scroll to bottom of either of these lists and new tweets will load ("infinite scroll") User can click icon on Action Bar to view their profile User can see picture, tagline, # of followers, # of following, and tweets on their profile.
-    - User can click a “Compose” icon in the Action Bar on the top right
+User can click on the profile image in any tweet to see that user's profile.
-    - User will have a Compose view opened
-	  - User can enter a message and hit a button to Post
-    - User should be taken back to home timeline with new tweet visible
-4. User can load more tweets once they reach the bottom of the list
-    - Using "Load More" Button or "Lazy Endless" Scrolling
-5. User can refresh timeline by pulling down (i.e pull-to-refresh)
+User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+Profile should include that user's timeline